 - monitor how staff engage with it.

-To carry out some specific roles, the clinician must be registered with a professional body, and providers must still meet that professional regulator’s requirements.
-Some bodies have temporarily removed requirements for professional appraisal and revalidation.
+To carry out some specific roles, the clinician must be registered with a professional body.
+Providers must still meet that professional regulator’s requirements.

-- Nursing and Midwifery Council’s code of practice.
+- Nursing and Midwifery Council’s standards and code of practice

 When we inspect

 We use these Regulations when we review whether the practice is safe, effective, caring, responsive and well-led.
 We may not assess every regulation.
 However, if there are concerns relating to staffing we use:

 We will look at whether you have enough suitably qualified, competent, skilled and experienced staff to meet the needs of the people using the service at all times.
 This includes:

 - when they start their employment